shangfei2014/wombats-learning/_posts/2016-01-08-i-feel-it-english.markdown

 ### I'm sorry

-When someone in Spanish says "I fell it", what they are realy saying is "I'm sorry"
+When someone in Spanish says "I fell it", what they are really saying is "I'm sorry"

 ### how would you say